phihd/big-data-platform-assignment-1/AssignmentGuideline.md

 # Assignment guidelines

-Last modified: 08.09.2019
+Last modified: 12.12.2020
 >Note: this guideline can be stayed in your submission.
+This guideline should be modified by you.

 The assignment delivery will be everything within the top directory **assignment_nr_studentid**.
 You **MUST use git** to work on your assignment delivery by cloning this assignment delivery template (it is up to you to decide which git systems you want to use).